 2019 Prudential RideLondon-Surrey 100 - introducing #TeamTSA!

 The 2019 Prudential RideLondon-Surrey 100 takes place 3-4 August and we can now introduce you to the fantastic #TeamTSA team who are taking on the challenge!
-The nine cyclists will put on their cycling gear to brave the 100-mile journey to raise funds for the TSA so that we can continue to support those affected by TSC.
+The eight cyclists will put on their cycling gear to brave the 100-mile journey to raise funds for the TSA so that we can continue to support those affected by TSC.

 You can learn all about the story of each cyclist below, plus information on coming along to the event to cheer our team on!